yiisoft/yii2/docs/guide/concept-behaviors.md

 ```

 The [[yii\base\Behavior::events()|events()]] method should return a list of events and their corresponding handlers.
-The above example declares that the [[yii\db\ActiveRecord::EVENT_BEFORE_VALIDATE|EVENT_BEFORE_VALIDATE]] event and
+The above example declares that the [[yii\db\ActiveRecord::EVENT_BEFORE_VALIDATE|EVENT_BEFORE_VALIDATE]] event exists and defines
-its handler `beforeValidate()`.
+its handler, `beforeValidate()`.
 When specifying an event handler, you may use one of the following formats:

-* a string that refers to the name of a method of the behavior class, like the example above;
+* a string that refers to the name of a method of the behavior class, like the example above
-* an array of an object or class name, and a method name, e.g., `[$object, 'methodName']`;
+* an array of an object or class name, and a method name as a string (without parentheses), e.g., `[$object, 'methodName']`;
-* an anonymous function.
+* an anonymous function

 The signature of an event handler should be as follows, where `$event` refers to the event parameter.
 Please refer
 to the [Events](concept-events.md) section for more details about events.